Oct 8, 2020

 Regardless of the type of used vehicle warranty you choose, know what is and is not covered.

 What’s The Difference Between A Car Warranty And Insurance?

 Car insurance and car warranty are two different types of protection.
 A car warranty is designed to cover mechanical issues and labour on your vehicle caused by defects or issues with parts.
 Car insurance on the other hand, will cover the costs of repairing your vehicle if it is damaged in a collision, natural disaster, fire, or theft.

-Car warranty can be negotiated at the manufacturer, while insurance is handled by insurance companies.
+Car warranty can be negotiated at the manufacturer, while insurance is handled by an insurer.
 Even though both have specific areas of coverage, one should not be ignored over the other.

 Driving without insurance is illegal, but car warranty is by choice.
 Insurance will not pay for your car breaking down or mechanical issues, but there are various types of premiums to cover your driving habits.

 Car Warranty FAQs

 Always read the warranty agreement to understand the costs, terms, and conditions.
 Here are the most common questions asked by drivers about car warranties :